 - African American, Hispanic, and Native American ethnicities

 So, what’s the bottom line ?

 Multiple factors contribute to eye disease and vision loss, and some may even be relevant to you.
-If you think you may be at risk for vision loss or experience any of the symptoms listed above, speak with your eye doctor in Fresno, Pismo Beach, and Southern California as soon as possible.
+If you think you may be at risk for vision loss or experience any of the symptoms listed above, speak with your eye doctor in Fresno, Bakersfield, and Pismo Beach, California as soon as possible.
 We also recommend you have your eyes thoroughly examined every 1-2 years, or as often as your eye doctor recommends.
 To schedule your comprehensive eye exam, call Dr. Bock Low Vision today.

-Frequently Asked Questions With Our Fresno, Pismo Beach, and Southern California Eye Doctors
+Frequently Asked Questions With Our Fresno, Bakersfield, and Pismo Beach, California Eye Doctors

 - Can blindness be prevented?